ethancooke/ethancooke.github.io/resources.md

 A lot of testers are talking about 'Test Automation'.
 In the school of testing I follow we might call this 'Automated "Checking"' or 'Tool Supported Testing'.
 Check this out: [Examples of Tool-Supported Testing with James Bach](https://www.youtube.com/watch?v=HWTzgS0aoP8)

 ## Books
 Here are some archaic formatted education tools.
-Books my not be as popular for the new generation of Testers, but sometimes I like to slow down and physically have a textbook in hand.
+Books may not be as popular for the new generation of Testers, but sometimes I like to slow down and physically have a textbook in hand.
 If the book has exercises to follow, I like that it doesn't take up screen real estate while working on it.

 Here are books by [Pragmatic Programmers](https://pragprog.com) that I had read and can recommend:
 * [Explore It!](https://pragprog.com/book/ehxta/explore-it)